-Types of Stabilization Methods
+Types of Splints

 - Figure-of-eight wing bandages: This method is best used for fractures of the elbow or carpal joint, or in small or very young chicks.
 It is important not to apply this bandage too tight.